pay007/bank-account-kata/README.md

      - No Account id ckeck
      - No overdraft limit

- - Test are covering basis use cases for simplicity
+ - Test are covering basis use cases for simplicity (account balance after deposit, withdrawal)

-# Description of implementation
+# Description

 This implementation is handling all user operations as ```Event``` and store them.
   - ElasticSearch is used as event storage (for simplicity i'm using a cluster with single node running on docker)